 - The people used a mail piece we would not have approved.

-Well, even though this bad decision did not cost me the election, I spent a lot of time “mending fences”.
+Well, even though this bad decision did not cost me the election, I spent a lot of time “mending fences.”

-What are expedient behaviors?
+What are Expedient Behaviors?

-Expedient behaviors are those which can be done quickly and easily and which apparently will fulfill a person’s immediate self-interests.
-Done without consideration of what is just, fair, or right for the long-term.
+Expedient behaviors are those which can be done quickly and easily, and which apparently will fulfill a person’s immediate self-interests.
+Done without consideration of what is just, fair, or right for the long term.

 If we want to reduce expedient behavior, the first step is to learn how to identify its tell-tale signs.